 Positive mental health is the concern of the whole community and we recognise that schools play a key part in this.
 Our school aims to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
 We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
 The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter-balance and promote further growth of resilience.

 Our staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 We understand that, where children have suffered abuse or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Where we have concerns this may impact on mental health, we will seek advice and work with other agencies as appropriate to support a child and ensure they receive the help they need.

-It is vital that we work in partnership with parents to support the well-being of our pupils.
-Parents should share any concerns about the well-being of their child with school, so appropriate support and interventions can be identified and implemented.
+It is vital that we work in partnership with parents/carers to support the wellbeing of our pupils.
+We expect parents/carers, if they have any concerns about the wellbeing of their child, to share this with us, so we can ensure that appropriate support and interventions can be identified and implemented.